 Entrances.
 Entrances must be staffed by an adequate number of persons (ticket takers, security).
 Signage should be posted to clearly identify all entrances (i.e., ticketholders, participant, media, player-guest ticket, band/spirit squad, etc.).
+Please note that bands/spirit squads are not permitted to attend the postponed 2020 National Collegiate Men's Water Polo Championship.

 Locker Rooms.
 A locker room with shower facilities should be provided for each team, and one room for the officials (two rooms are needed if the assigned officials represent both genders).
 A sign reading "NCAA Use Only" shall be posted on the officials' locker room.
 All team locker rooms should be of comparable quality.
 In the event one of the team locker rooms is of a higher standard, this room should be assigned to the higher seeded team.
 If applicable, a card with locker room and other entrance door access codes will be provided for all committee members at the competition site walk-through.
 Signs should be posted to identify the teams' locker rooms.
+Please note that for the postponed 2020 National Collegiate Men's Water Polo Championship, locker rooms should only be used for restroom purposes.
+Teams should shower at their assigned hotel.

 When the facility has only two locker rooms, team tents should be provided on the pool deck or in close proximity to the competition venue.
 The teams in the first game should take their gear out of the locker room and place it in the on-deck tents so that the teams for the second game can go directly to the locker rooms.
+Please note that for the postponed 2020 National Collegiate Men's Water Polo Championship, teams must practice physical distancing in any team locker rooms or team tents.